 This chapter contains important policies and procedures that affect all students, faculty, and staff in the program.
-Students may be most interested in the polices regarding academic performance.
-Please take time to review all the information in this chapter.
+Students may be most

 Program Governance

 Governance of the MFT Master's and Doctoral Programs is influenced by university-level policies and input from students, faculty, supervisors, graduates, and other communities of interest.
 The primary means of communication among MFT faculty is during weekly faculty meetings.
 While informal exchanges occur frequently through email and personal discussions, face-to-face faculty meetings are where program-level decisions are discussed and finalized.